ThePhilgrim/N-Trans/README.md

 N-Trans is split into three phases.

 1) In `ntrans_dataprep.py`, sentences from the BNC are processed and, split into N-grams, and written to .csv files in chunks of 300K sentences.
+(In total, 105 .csv files are created).

 2) In `ntrans_combine.py`, the frequency of each N-gram is counted with `collections.Counter`.
 The 10K most frequent N-grams are thereafter written to a new .csv file.
 One file is created for each N-gram